kabirajk/KofiPlayer/README.md

 # [KofiPlayer](https://kofiplayer.vercel.app/)

-The KofiPlayer is built for purpose to learn css grid layout the Api used in this Belongs to [@sumitkolhe](https://github.com/sumitkolhe/jiosaavn-api) This just for educational purpose not to missusing the the api songs are not hosted by me in any servers
+The KofiPlayer is built for purpose to learn css grid layout the Api used in this Belongs to [@sumitkolhe](https://github.com/sumitkolhe/jiosaavn-api) This just for educational purpose not to missusing the API.songs are not hosted by me in any servers

 ## Homepage